 - If your blood pressure is below 140/90 mm Hg at the surgery, it will be considered normal.

-- If your blood pressure at the surgery is 140/90 mm Hg or above and your average ambulatory or home reading is above 135/85 mm Hg, it will be considered high.
+- If your blood pressure at the surgery is 140/90 mm Hg or above and your average ambulatory or home reading is 135/85 mm Hg or higher, it will be considered high.